I went to Minnesota for BrrCon a few weekends ago, and I loved it.

 The venue was in the Minneapolis Convention Center, and had a number of rooms setup.

 There were two rooms for presentations (aptly named Frostbyte and Snowmageddon), a large hang out area with a few villages, and a room for the free workshops.

-After the conference, Hacker’s Girlfriend and I spent a few days near downtown Minneapolis.
+After the conference, the girlfriend and I spent a few days near downtown Minneapolis.
 We hung out, drank, ate, drank, ate, and hung out some more.
 This was fun, and I really enjoyed the city.

 Then, we drove on up to Duluth, which was a fun and gorgeous drive.

 Duluth was a fun little city, and we spent plenty of time exploring it.